Perfectly prepped landscape bed with clean trench edge and weed-free soil

 BOUNDARY

-When the bed needs more than prep — and when this becomes a different service
+When the job becomes more than a mulching service

 Most beds just need the checklist.
 If prep reveals the bed needs complete replanting, structural changes, or drainage fixes, that is a different scope than mulch prep.
 Route those situations to seasonal maintenance or installs and renovations.